Exaster/ISA/README.md

 ## Usage

 - Organize your study materials by adding notes.
-- Customize your username and app theme.
+- Flexible customisation.
-- Access your favorite websites with one tap.
+- Access your all basic websites for studying in university with one tap.
-- Interact with AI chatbots for quick information.
+- Interact with popular AI chatbots for quick information and small help.
+- University in your smartphone!

 ## Contributing